kirpichyov/FriendlyJwt/readme.md

     bool isLogged = _jwtTokenReader.IsLoggedIn;

-    // will retrieve the email if default key was used (via WithUserEmailPayloadData() method) string email = _jwtTokenReader.UserEmail;
+    // will retrieve the email if default key was used (via WithUserEmailPayloadData() method) string userEmail = _jwtTokenReader.UserEmail;

     // will retrieve the user id if default key was used (via WithUserIdPayloadData() method) string userId = _jwtTokenReader.UserId;

+    // will retrieve the user roles if default key was used (via WithUserRolesPayloadData() method) string[] userRoles = _jwtTokenReader.UserRoles;

     // will retrieve the value via key passed to indexer
-    // will throw exception if value is not present string someValue = _jwtTokenReader["my_key"];
+    // will throw exception if key is not present string someValue = _jwtTokenReader["my_key"];

     // will retrieve the value via key passed to method
-    // will throw exception if value is not present string someOtherValue = _jwtTokenReader.GetPayloadValue("my_key");
+    // will throw exception if key is not present string someOtherValue = _jwtTokenReader.GetPayloadValue("my_key");

     // will retrieve the value via key passed to method
-    // will return null if value is not present string someVeryOtherValue = _jwtTokenReader.GetPayloadValueOrDefault("my_key");
+    // will return null if key is not present string someVeryOtherValue = _jwtTokenReader.GetPayloadValueOrDefault("my_key");

+    // will retrieve the all values for passed key
+    // will return empty array if key is not present string[] someManyValues = _jwtTokenReader.GetPayloadValues("my_shared_key");

     // will return the all payload entries
     (string Key, string Value)[] allValues = _jwtTokenReader.GetPayloadData();